 Executive Mayor Manage the drafting of the IDP.
-Assign responsibilities in this regard to the Municipal Manager.
-Submit the draft Framework Plan and Process Plan to the Council for adoption.
-Submit the draft IDP to the Council for adoption and approval; Preparation of Framework Plan.
-Municipal Manager Preparation of the Process Plan.
-Day-to-day management and coordination of the IDP process in terms of time, resources, and people, and ensuring: Chairing the IDP The involvement of all relevant role-players, especially officials.
-Steering That the timeframes are being adhered to.
-3 That the planning process is horizontally and vertically aligned and complies with national and provincial requirements.
-That conditions for participation are provided; and
+Assign responsibilities in this regard to the Municipal Manager. • Submit the draft Framework Plan and Process Plan to the Council for adoption. • Submit the draft IDP to the Council for adoption and approval; Preparation of Framework Plan.
+Municipal Manager Preparation of the Process Plan. manager • Day-to-day management and coordination of the IDP process in terms of time, resources, and people, and ensuring: The involvement of all relevant role-players, especially officials.
+That the timeframes are being adhered to. • That the planning process is horizontally and vertically aligned and complies with national and provincial requirements.
+That conditions for participation are provided; and That the outcomes are documented.
+Chairing the IDP Steering Committee;